liuningdada/gitLearn/readme.txt

 hello world
 hello tom

-add a new branch dev
+add a new branch dev & simple